Get 20% OFF your perfect routine. Take our health quiz.

 CBD for epilepsy

 CBD appears to have a good safety profile in adults and has not shown serious side effects in most paediatric studies.
-However, there’s limited long-term data for children, so caution is advised.
+However, long-term safety data for children is limited.
+Key safety principles:

-Hospitals like Great Ormond Street take a neutral stance: they neither recommend nor discourage CBD but urge parents to be open with clinicians.
-Always ensure any product is:
+Hospitals including Great Ormond Street take a neutral stance on CBD — neither recommending nor discouraging it — but urge parents to be open with clinicians and to use only verified products.

 How to use CBD oil for children

-There are no official dosage guidelines for CBD in children.
-Doctors generally recommend a “start low and go slow” approach—beginning with a very small amount and increasing gradually if needed.
+There are no official paediatric dosage guidelines for CBD.
+Doctors generally recommend a “start low, go slow” approach — beginning with the smallest possible amount and increasing gradually if needed under medical supervision.

-• CBD oil mixed with food or drink – easy to measure and mask the taste.
+• CBD oil mixed into food or drink — easy to measure, masks the taste

-• CBD gummies – child-friendly, but watch portion size (you can halve or quarter them).
+• CBD gummies — child-friendly format, but watch portion size carefully

-Always supervise dosage closely and avoid exceeding the adult FSA guideline of 70 mg per day unless directed by a doctor.
+Always stay well within the adult FSA guidance of 70 mg/day unless directed by a doctor.
+Supervise dosage closely and track effects carefully.

 Can you legally give CBD oil to a child in the UK?

-There’s no law against parents giving CBD to children, but minors cannot legally buy CBD products themselves.
+There is no law explicitly prohibiting parents from giving CBD to children, but minors cannot purchase CBD themselves.
 Always consult a medical professional first.

 Can CBD treat epilepsy in children?

-Only prescribed Epidiolex is approved for certain severe epilepsies in children.
-Non-prescription CBD supplements are not medicines and should not replace prescribed treatments.
+Only prescribed Epidiolex is approved for certain severe childhood epilepsies.
+OTC CBD supplements are not medicines and should not replace prescribed treatments.
+Always involve your child’s neurologist.

-Some small studies suggest CBD-rich extracts may improve sleep and calmness in children with ASD, but more research is needed.
-Always seek medical supervision.
+Small studies suggest CBD-rich extracts may improve sleep and calmness in some children with ASD.
+Research is preliminary — always seek medical supervision before trying CBD for a child with autism.

 Leave a comment